DaveyJH/ci-portfolio-four/README.md

 [Issues](https://github.com/DaveyJH/ci-portfolio-four/issues?q=is%3Aissue+is%3Aclosed+label%3A%22user+story%22)
 were created for the initial concepts that were to be included within the site.
-Each issue consists of a user type, referencing the persona document linked above, a required functionality and the benefit it provides.
+Each epic issue consists of a user type, referencing the persona document linked above, a required functionality and the benefit it provides.
+As part of the testing procedure, I wrote very granular user stories to ensure all functionality was as expected.
+Note that I have referenced this in the [personal development](#personal-development) section at the end of this document.

 ***